-Compensatory time accrued exceeding 30 days or 240 hours by employees exempt from the FLSA shall be lost by any exempt employee if not used by June 30th of each year.
-Further, it shall be the policy that employees exempt from the FLSA shall only be compensated for a maximum of 30 days or 240 hours of accrued compensatory time upon retirement, resignation or termination.
+Earned PTO accrued exceeding 30 days or 240 hours, 480 for Law Enforcement and Fire Personnel, by employees exempt from the FLSA shall be lost by any exempt employee if not used by June 30th of each year.
+Further, it shall be the policy that employees exempt from the FLSA shall only be compensated for a maximum of 30 days or 240 hours, 480 for Law Enforcement and Fire Personnel of accrued Earned PTO upon retirement, resignation or termination.